 So answer this.
 Are you innocent before other people?
 Can you truly say with David, "I have done no wrong"?
 Jesus later taught that if in the very act of bringing a gift to God we remember that our brother has something against us, we are to go and be reconciled to our brother and then give our gift to God (Matt.
 5:24).
 If you feel like your prayer life is short-circuited, here's the first breaker box circuit to check.
-Are there people in your life that you've wronged, that you've put down with your tongue, or hurt by selfish action?
-Then go, get right with that person, and then bring your prayers to God.
-You'll notice a huge difference!
+Are there people in your life that you've wronged, that you've hurt by some sinful action?
+Then stop praying, go, and make things right with that person through humble confession.
+Then you can start praying again, and you'll notice a huge difference!

+"If I regard iniquity in my heart," says Psalm 66:18, "the Lord will not hear me."
+When there's no power in our praying, look here first.
+Is there sin that I need to confess?
 Selah.
 We're not sure what 'selah' means (at the end of verses 5 & 13), but, "The word selah...may have marked a crescendo in the music, the end of a refrain, or a dramatic pause to highlight what had just been said."
 So ends the first movement of David's psalm.
 David begins with a cry for help.

 I need to point out how the psalm is going to end.
-In the third movement David is going to end with an affirmation of hope.
-As we've just seen he began with a cry for help.
-How did he get from crying to affirming, from crying out to God about the problem outside his window, to affirming his confidence that God does see and will act?
-We find the answer in the second movement.
+In the third movement David is going to end with an affirmation of hope after beginning with a cry for help.
+How did he get from crying to affirming?
+How will we move from crying out to God about the problem outside our window, to affirming our confidence that God does see and will act?
+We find the answer in the second movement of David's prayer.
+First, begin with a cry for help.
+Second...

 II.
-David continues with both cries and affirmations (6-13).
+Continue with both cries and affirmations (6-13).

-In the second movement David goes back and forth, from crying out to God for help and then affirming that God will help.
+In the second part of his prayer, David goes back and forth, from crying out to God for help, to affirming that God will help.
 He asks, then affirms, then asks, and then affirms again.
 In other words, by God's grace he went through a process in the middle part of the psalm.
-Let's join David...
+This is how praying works when we're in trouble.

 A. David asks (6-7).
 "They return at evening, snarling like dogs, and prowl about the city.
-See what they spew from their mouths- they spew out swords from their lips, and they say, 'Who can hear us?""
+See what they spew from their mouths-they spew out swords from their lips, and they say, 'Who can hear us?""

 Apparently David didn't leave the house that first morning, so his enemy left with no prize for their efforts.
 But now it's the following evening and they're back.
 David likens them to a pack of wild dogs who "sleep by day and emerge at night ravenous for anything edible."
-Keep in mind that in ancient Israel dogs were not typically family pets, but either worked with sheep or ran wild.
-"Dog' became a term of contempt used of Gentiles or Israelites who behaved like Gentiles."
-[10]
+Keep in mind that in ancient Israel dogs were not typically family pets, but either worked with sheep or ran wild. "'Dog' became a term of contempt used of Gentiles or Israelites who behaved like Gentiles."

 Notice David's request in verse 7.
-See! he says to God...
+"See!" he says to God.